Rose Garden (song): Martina McBride version

 In 2005, American country artist Martina McBride recorded a cover of "Rose Garden" for her album of classic country songs, Timeless.
-The song was chosen as the lead single for the album and it was released on August 1, 2005.
-The song was recorded at the Blackbird Studio, located in Nashville, Tennessee in 2005.
+The song was chosen as the lead single for the album and it was released on August 15, 2005.
+The song was recorded at the Blackbird Studio, in Nashville, in 2005.
 Released on RCA Nashville, the single's name was stylistically changed to "(I Never Promised You A) Rose Garden".
-McBride's version spent a total of 22 weeks on the Billboard Hot Country Songs chart and became a major hit by the end of the year.
+McBride's version spent 22 weeks on the Billboard Hot Country Songs chart and became a major hit by the end of the year.
 In December 2005, the song peaked at number 18 on the chart.
 The single also charted at number 98 on the Hot 100 after spending only two weeks there.

 McBride's version received positive reviews by writers and music critics.
 Stephen Thomas Erlewine of AllMusic called the track a song that remains "a radio staple to this day."
 Along with the other tracks on Timeless, Erlewine noted that McBride had "range, power, and subtlety as a vocalist, as well as her skill as an interpreter."
 Arden Lambert of Country Thang Daily also gave McBride's version a positive review.
 "Even if Anderson owns the songs, we can say that McBride did an amazing cover of it.
 She kept the original melody of it but added her own magic into the song.
 Martina McBride wonderfully sang the song that gave Lynn Anderson a boost in her career," Lambert commented.